sseiber/lva-gateway/docs/azure-docs-pr/articles/iot-central/retail/tutorial-public-safety-create-app.md

 To complete this tutorial series, you need:

 * An Azure subscription.
 If you don't have an Azure subscription, you can create one on the [Azure sign-up page](https://aka.ms/createazuresubscription).
-* If you are using a real camera, you need connectivity between the Edge and Camera, and you need the streaming channel (RTPS)
+* If you're using a real camera, you need connectivity between the IoT Edge device and the camera, and you need the Real Time Streaming Protocol channel.

 ## Create an application